Sodium Valproate 100mg/ml Solution for Injection or Infusion

 • in pregnancy unless there is no suitable alternative treatment (see sections 4.3 and 4.6).

-• in women of childbearing potential, unless the conditions of the pregnancy prevention programme are fulfilled (see sections 4.3 and 4.6).
+• in women of childbearing potential unless the conditions of the pregnancy prevention programme are fulfilled (see sections 4.3 and 4.6).

 Conditions of Pregnancy Prevention Programme:

-The prescriber must ensure that
+The specialist must ensure that

-• Individual circumstances should be evaluated in each case, involving the patient in the discussion, to guarantee her engagement, discuss therapeutic options and ensure her understanding of the risks and the measures needed to minimise the risks.
+• Individual circumstances should be evaluated in each case, involving the patient in the discussion, to support her engagement, discuss therapeutic options and ensure her understanding of the risks and the measures needed to minimise the risks.

 • the potential for pregnancy is assessed for all female patients.